-A little bird (in this case a simple pigeon like so many in and around my yard) in the shape of a human heart is suspended within a rib cage.
+A little, pigeon-like bird, in the shape of a human heart, is suspended within a rib cage

-You’d never tell that everyone is going through their own struggles, because we all lock our hearts in a cage and put on a brave face: Hide those feelings, crunch the numbers, put on that fake smile.
-Stay busy, forget the pain.
+You’d never tell that everyone is going through their struggles because we all lock our hearts in a cage and put on a brave face: Hide those feelings, crunch the numbers, put on that fake smile.
+Stay busy; forget the pain.

-It’s ironic that our hearts are actually physically behind a cage of ribs, and ironically to keep it safe from external threats.
+Ironically, our hearts are physically behind a cage of ribs, and ironically to keep it safe from external threats.
 Sometimes we forget that our hearts are nothing more than frightened little birds longing to live a life of happiness.

 “But a caged bird stands on the grave of dreams